vision correction without surgery

 Specialty and Hard to Fit Contact Lenses

 Myrtle Beach – Conway – Socastee

 Dr. Thomas Weshefsky, the optometrist at Carolina Forest Family Eyecare in Myrtle Beach, is a specialist with many years of experience in custom and hard to fit contact lenses for patients with complex vision conditions.
 Our practice has the expertise, and the time to fit patients properly for their hard to fit and specialty contact lens needs.
 Our convenient location lets us also provide specialty lenses to customers from Conway and Socastee.

 Carolina Forest Family Eyecare stocks thousands contact lens prescriptions in our clinic, and can service your contact lens needs quickly and professionally.
 Our optometrist and staff are trained to handle your precise eyecare and contact lens needs.
 Feel free to contact Carolina Forest Family Eyecare and have your questions answered professionally and courteously.

 Contact Lenses for the “Hard-to-Fit” Patient

 Not everyone is an ideal candidate for contact lenses.
-If you have one or more of the following conditions, contact lens wear may be more difficult:

 But “difficult” doesn’t mean impossible.
 Often, people with these conditions can wear contacts quite successfully.
 Let’s take a closer look at each situation – and possible contact lens solutions.